 Note: Additional fiscal costs in 2050 are computed by subtracting social protection and health expenditures in percent of GDP in 2019 from those in 2050.

-ASEAN+3 member authorities should navigate the path to fiscal prudence with agility and flexibility.
+ASEAN+3 member authorities should navigate fiscal strategy through uncertainty with flexible fiscal responses and commitment to fiscal prudence.